Science

 Pupils should be taught to:

-- describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including micro-organisms, plants and animals.
+- Describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including micro-organisms, plants and animals.

-- give reasons for classifying plants and animals based on specific characteristics.
+- Give reasons for classifying plants and animals based on specific characteristics.

 Animals including humans